 Please see the Shapefile Wikipedia page for more information.

 Where do Shapefiles come from?

-Shapefiles are typically exported from a system that they were originially set up within for use in other systems.
-If your organization has an existing geo-spatial system it may have the capabilitiy of producing these files that can be then loaded into SpatialKey.
+Shapefiles are typically exported from a system that they were originally set up within for use in other systems.
+If your organization has an existing geospatial system it may have the capability of producing these files that can be then loaded into SpatialKey.
 Within SpatialKey the loaded data will be available as a dataset for use in filtering and visualizing the geographic features.